List of accidents and incidents involving the McDonnell Douglas DC-10

 The McDonnell Douglas DC-10 had been involved in 55 accidents and incidents, including 32 hull-loss accidents, with 1,261 occupant fatalities.
 It was eventually replaced by more advanced and fuel-efficient twin-engine airliners, such as the Boeing 777 and the Airbus A330.
 The last passenger DC-10 was retired in 2014 by Biman Bangladesh Airlines.
 However, some DC-10's are still in service as cargo planes KC-10 or aerial tankers DC-10 Air Tanker and emergency service aircraft.

 History of accidents

-The DC-10's first accident happened on the 12th of June 1972 with American Airlines Flight 96.
+The DC-10's first accident happened on the 12 June 1972 with American Airlines Flight 96.
 The aircraft suffered a cargo door failure due to a design flaw, leading to rapid decompression.
 The pilot managed to make an emergency landing and all 67 occupants escaped safely.

-The DC-10's second accident happened on the 3 of November 1973 with National Airlines Flight 27 in which the aircraft had an uncontained engine failure while it was en route over New Mexico.
+The DC-10's second accident happened on the 3 November 1973 with National Airlines Flight 27 in which the aircraft had an uncontained engine failure while it was en route over New Mexico.
 The crew made an emergency landing and 127 of the 128 occupants survived.

 The DC-10's third accident happened on the 17 December 1973 with Iberia Flight 933 in which the accident happened due to pilot error leading to spatial disorientation in which the pilot emergency landed the aircraft and all 168 occupants on board evacuated successfully with 13 minor and 3 serious injuries.